Get

 How Goats See Dogs

-As prey animals, goats will typically get scared of dogs and get an urge to flee.
+As prey animals, goats typically get scared of dogs and flee.
 Because of their nature, goats are always on alert for possible threats.
 If they consider the dog dangerous, they’ll likely run away.
-Since goats are afraid of dogs, you need to help your goat understand that the dog doesn’t represent a threat.
+Since goats are afraid of dogs, you must help your goat understand that the dog doesn’t represent a threat.

 • If possible, introduce the animals at a young age

-• You could also make the first introduction through a fence to ensure safety
+• You can also make the first introduction through a fence to ensure safety

-• Make a routine to allow the animals to meet every day at the same time with you there until the animals are comfortable when together
+• Make a routine to allow the animals to meet every day at the same time with you there until they are comfortable when together

-• Reward your dog when it behaves properly around your goat
+• Reward your dog when they behave properly around your goat

 Can Dogs Hurt Goats?

-While most dogs are typically smaller than goats, they can still take a goat down, so you should ensure they’re properly protected.
-That means they should have adequate fencing to increase safety and prevent predators from reaching them.
+While most dogs are typically smaller than goats, they can still take a goat down, so you should ensure they’re adequately protected.
+They should have secure fencing to increase safety and prevent predators from reaching them.

 dog in a fence